Fragility and resilience: the landscape of nonprofit financial health in the U.S.

 This represents a striking distribution of resources.
 These large institutions include many major universities and hospitals that are critical anchors to communities.
 For organizations operating at such massive scale, a strong balance sheet is not just desirable, it is necessary.
 Still, it is no surprise that the relative wealth of these institutions comes under scrutiny at a time like this.

-Finding #3: Organizational age and size are modestly correlated with financial resilience
+Finding #3: Organizational age and size are modestly correlated with financial health and resilience

 As organizations age, we do see a slight increase in median months of cash (MOC).
 This is to be expected, as organizations have more time to build up reserves—and may become more reluctant to dip into those assets.
 It is also worth noting the peak in median months of cash among organizations around 2-3 years old—perhaps reflecting those organizations that receive significant start-up funding.